mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 ### 3.3 Reference selector

-The Reference selector widgets (Reference selector, Reference set selector, Input reference set selector) are not supported in the react client.
+The Reference selector widgets (Reference selector, Reference set selector, Input reference set selector) are not supported in the React Client.
 They should be replaced with the [Combo box](/appstore/widgets/combobox) widget.
 The Combo box widget can be [downloaded from the Mendix Marketplace](https://marketplace.mendix.com/link/component/219304).

 To replace a Reference selector widget, follow these steps: